rolandtoth/FilterBox/README.md

 The `text` property need to be a function and return a value.

-Here you can use FilterBox methods to get data from the  FilterBox instance, eg. `this.getVisible()` will return the number of actual visible items, that is, the number of found results.
+Here you can use FilterBox methods to get data from the  FilterBox instance, eg. `this.countVisible()` will return the number of actual visible items, that is, the number of found results.
 See the "Methods" section below.

 You can set as many displays as you need.